SFDO-Tooling/CumulusCI/docs/jobs/Cumulus_feature.md

 The Cumulus_feature job tests feature branches after each push to the Github repository.
 It uses the *deployCI* target to first clean the org of all Cumulus metadata, then ensures all managed packages are at the correct version, and finally deploys the Cumulus package from the repository running all apex tests.
 If any tests fail, the developer who made the last commit in the push is notified by email.

-This job is parameterized and expects the BRANCH and EMAIL parameters to be passed so it knows which branch to build and who to notify if build fails.
+This job is parameterized and expects the `branch` and `email` parameters to be passed so it knows which branch to build and who to notify if build fails.

+Since this job is mostly a tool to help developers, the notification email on build failure is sent to the GitHub user who last pushed a commit to the branch.

+Another alternative to this approach would be to build individual jobs for each feature branch.
+This option was considered but we opted to use a single job to avoid the overhead of ensuring jobs are created and deleted when feature branches are created or deleted.
+Also, in the Force.com context, you would either have to create a target org for each feature branch's job or add additional configuraiton to ensure multiple separate jobs don't run against the same target org.

 ## Target Org

 This job uses an org dedicated to the job.
 The org can be a Developer Edition or Partner Developer Edition instance and requires no up front configuration.
-Thus, if an issue is encountered with an org, a new one can be created and linked to the job.
+Thus, if an issue is encountered with an org, a new one can be created and easily linked to the job.

 ## Configuration